kuzzleio/sdk-javascript/README.md

 * `collection` - A string corresponding to the collection name
 * `filters` - An object filters.
 Internally we use the [Elasticsearch DSL](https://www.elastic.co/guide/en/elasticsearch/reference/current/query-dsl.html)
-* `callback(response)` - A function to execute when search is done with the response from Kuzzle
+* `callback(error, response)` - A function to execute when search is done with the response from Kuzzle

 __Examples__